christianityorigins/website/books/_posts/2024-08-13-on-the-origins-of-christianity.md

 8.1 Simon Magus and the Creation of Gnosticism
 8.2 Gnosticism's Influence on Early Christianity
 Chapter 9: Rome
-9.1 The Role of the Boethians and Herodians in Rome
+9.1 The Role of the Herodians in Rome
 9.2 Alexandria, Egypt.
 1st Century
 APPENDICES
 Appendix A. How Did Christianity Spread So Rapidly?